iCliniq Logo

 Low hemoglobin is also called anemia.

-Grade 2 anemia: Hemoglobin range from 8.9 to 9.8 g/dL.
+Grade 2 anemia: Hemoglobin ranges from 8.9 to 9.8 g/dL.
 It is moderate anemia.
 Investigate the cause, which might include combined nutritional deficiency or other reasons mentioned above.
 No blood transfusion is needed at this level.

-Grade 3 anemia: Hemoglobin range from 7.9 to 8.8 g/dL.
+Grade 3 anemia: Hemoglobin ranges from 7.9 to 8.8 g/dL.
 It is moderately severe anemia.
 Causes may be hemolysis, acute or chronic blood loss, along with the causes mentioned above.
 No need for transfusion at this level unless a surgical emergency is there.
 Treat the cause.

 Grade 5 anemia: Hemoglobin level 5.9 to 6.8 g/dL.
 It is very severe anemia.
 You may need a blood transfusion according to the cause.
 If there is a production disorder, transfuse the patient.
 Transfuse in thalassemia major.
 There is no need for transfusion in mere combined nutritional deficiency or renal disease.
 Also, assess the cardiovascular system at this level.

 Critically low hemoglobin or grade 6 anemia: Hemoglobin level less than 5 g/dL.
 Transfusion is needed regardless of the cause.
-For example, consider PRCA (pure red cell aplasia), thalassemia major, aplastic anemia.
+For example, consider PRCA (pure red cell aplasia), thalassemia major, and aplastic anemia.

 Regards.